tsdconseil/libtsd/README.md

 Another reason to purchase a license is that a one year technical support is included with it.

 For more information about contracting a commercial license, please  e-mail contact.AT.tsdconseil.fr

+## Contributions
+As this project is dual licensed (GPL V3 for open source projects, or commercial license for proprietary project), I need that any contributor accept a copyright assignment (see todo link).